melissed99/snake-game/README.md

 Sources/References:
 - Used our assignment 2 part 1 solution as base code to develop this game.
-- Other documents such as that for the touchscreen testing, and (WHATEVER ELSE?) were also used as reference to develop this game.
+- Other documents such as that for the touchscreen testing, and randomizing numbers were also used as reference to develop this game from Zac's Google Drive.

 Accessories:
 1 x Arduino Mega Board (AMG)